Introduction

 Travel Tips for Green Card Holders

-• Document Everything: Carry copies of your green card, travel itinerary, and any relevant legal documents.
+• Document Everything: Always carry multiple copies of essential documents, including your green card, travel itinerary, and any pertinent legal documents.
+Having these on hand can expedite your passage through customs and provide peace of mind during your travels.

 Conclusion